 Et is the concentration of enzyme catalytic sites.
 If the enzyme has multiple subunits, note that Et is the concentration of catalytic sites, which can be larger than the concentration of enzyme molecules.
-The Y values you enter are enzyme velocity entered in units of concentration per time.
-Et must be entered in those same concentration units (while the time units are defined by kcat).
+The Y values are entered in units of concentration per time, and Et must be entered in those same concentration units.

 Vmax is the maximum enzyme velocity in the same units as Y. It is not directly shown in the model above.
 It is the velocity of the enzyme extrapolated to very high concentrations of substrate, so is almost always higher than any velocity measured in your experiment.
 It is computed by multiplying Et times kcat.

 The curve shown above is identical to the curve defined by the Michaelis-Menten model.
 You'll get identical curves when you fit either model to your data, and identical values for Km.

 The Michaelis-Menten model finds the Vmax, which is the maximum enzyme velocity extrapolated out to very high concentrations of substrate.
 It is expressed in the same units you used to enter your Y values (enzyme activity).
 Usually it is straightforward to express this (or convert to ) moles/minute/mg of protein.
 The Vmax is determined by how many enzyme sites are present (Et) and the rate at which the enzyme can convert substrate to product (kcat).

 If you know the concentration of enzyme sites you've added to the assay (Et) then you can fit the catalytic constant Kcat using the model above.